Violet (Peanuts)

 Violet Gray is a fictional character featured in the long-running syndicated daily and Sunday comic strip Peanuts, created by Charles M. Schulz.
 Violet first appeared in the February 7, 1951 strip.
-She was originally a major character, until she was eventually relegated to background and cameo appearances.

-Violet is best known as a bit of a snob who likes bragging and, along with Lucy and her best friend Patty, often teases and torments Charlie Brown.
-She bullies other characters in the strip, particularly "Pig-Pen" and Charlie Brown.
+She was originally a major character, until she was eventually relegated to background and cameo appearances as other female characters became more prominent, with Lucy ultimately taking over most of Violet's character traits.
+Violet is a snob who likes bragging and, along with her best friends Lucy and Patty, often teases and torments Charlie Brown.
+She bullies other characters in the strip, particularly "Pig-Pen".

 In addition to the comic strip, Violet has appeared alongside other Peanuts characters in numerous Peanuts television specials, cinematic movies, theatrical plays, and video games.